How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?

 where $\theta_T$ and $\theta_T^\prime$ are the minimizers after $T$ steps under the dataset $\mathcal{D}$ and $\mathcal{D}^\prime$, respectively. \end{theorem}

 Please refer to the proof of Theorem~\ref{theorem:lipschitz} in Appendix~\ref{appendix:lipschitz}.
-The stable optimization has multiple advantages.
-In deep learning optimization literature~\citep{hardt2016train}, an uniform stability can guarantee $\epsilon_{\text {stab }}$-bounded generalization gap.
-In reinforcement learning, algorithms with more stability tend to achieve a better final performance~\citep{bjorck2021towards,li2021functional,ahmed2019understanding}.

-In summary, under the categorical parameterization equipped with KL divergence, the continuous optimization objective function within each update of Neural FZI for distributional RL is uniformly stable with the stability errors shrinking at the rate of $O(n^{-1})$, and the immediately obtained bounded generalization gap also guarantees a desirable local minima.
-This advantage can be owing to the desirable smoothness property of categorical distributional loss with a potentially smaller upper bound of gradient norms compared with classical RL.
-Empirically, in Section~\ref{sec:experiments}, we validate the stable gradient behaviors of categorical distributional RL, and similar results are also observed in Quantile Regression distributional RL.
-By contrast, without these smooth properties, classical RL may not yield the stable optimization property directly.
+Theorem~\ref{theorem:lipschitz} shows that while running SGD to solve the categorical distributional loss within each Neural FZI, the continuous optimization process in each iteration is $\epsilon_{\text{stab}}$-uniformly stable with the stability errors shrinking at the rate of $O(n^{-1})$.
+The stable optimization has multiple advantages, including $\epsilon_{\text {stab }}$-bounded generalization gap, a desirable local minimum in deep learning optimization literature~\cite{hardt2016train}, and improvement in performance in RL~\cite{bjorck2021towards,li2021functional}.
+By contrast, classical RL may not yield thestable optimization property without these smooth properties.
 For example, $\lambda_\text{max}$-smooth may be of less help for the optimization given a bad conditional number of the design matrix where $\lambda_\text{max}$ could be sufficiently large.
+Empirically, we validate the stable gradient behaviors, with smaller gradient norms in the input space, of CDRL compared with classical RL, and similar results are also observed in Quantile Regression distributional RL in Section~\ref{sec:experiments}.

-The potential optimization instability for classical RL can be used to explain its inferiority to distributional RL in most environments, although it may not explain why distributional RL could not perform favorably in certain games~\citep{ceron2021revisiting}.
+\textbf{Remark: Limitations.} The potential optimization instability for classical RL can be used to partially explain its inferiority to distributional RL in most environments, although it may not explain why distributional RL could not perform favorably in certain games~\cite{ceron2021revisiting}.
 We leave the comprehensive explanation as future works.

-\paragraph{Remark on Non-linear Categorical Parameterization.} Although the aforementioned stability optimization conclusions are established on the linear categorical parameterization on the value distribution of $Z^\pi$.
-Similar conclusions can be extended in the non-convex optimization case with a non-linear categorical parameterization by techniques proposed in \citep{hardt2016train}.
-We also empirically validate our theoretical conclusions in the experiments by directly applying practical neural network parameterized distributional RL algorithms.
+\textbf{Remark: Non-linear Categorical Parameterization.} Although the stability above optimization conclusions are established on the linear categorical parameterization on $Z^\pi$, similar conclusions with a non-linear categorical parameterization can be naturally expected by non-convex optimization techniques proposed in \cite{hardt2016train}.
+We empirically validate our theoretical conclusions by directly applying practical neural network parameterized distributional RL algorithms.